 If you decide to move forward, meet the youth and begin visitation.
-When child and family are ready, the child is placed in the home.

-Begin the post placement period, which can continue up to a year.

-Finalize the adoption in Family Court.

-[v11.2]

-If you decide to move forward, meet the youth and begin visitation.
-When child and family are ready, the child is placed in the home.
+When the youth and family are ready, the youth is place in the home.

 Begin the post placement period, which can continue up to a year.

 Finalize the adoption in Family Court.